chrisandoryan/Plainmaker/README.md

 However, there will be no static input boxes to insert an AES key and IV; you have the freedom to <ins>implement the flow of the encryption/decryption by yourself</ins>.

 ### Huh?
 Then?
-Simply take your encryption/decryption script (like Jojo's `crypt.py`), then adjust it into a Python class that implements `IEncryptDecrypt` interface, and *voila*. **The encrypted/decrypted values will be injected into Burpsuite's requests/responses automatically.**
+Simply take your encryption/decryption script (like Jojo's `crypt.py`), then rewrite it into a Python class that implements `IEncryptDecrypt` interface, and *voila*. **The encrypted/decrypted values will be injected into Burpsuite's requests/responses automatically.**

 ## How It Works